ogrady-richard/create-your-own-adventure/english/marshmallow.md

 Marshmallows are going to rule the world!

-Hold the image of the marshmallow and..
+Hold the image of the marshmallow and

+Sing softly the song of its people as you..

 Do you: